Transgender Hollywood seeks recognition, and not just roles

 But what, Williamson asks, would have happened if they hadn’t let Marlee Matlin audition for “Children of a Lesser God” 30 years ago?
 The actress won an Oscar.
 “We wouldn’t have a big star who is deaf.”

-Beyond leading roles, there’s also a battle for the scores of background roles in every film or show that are peripheral to the story.
+Beyond leading roles, there’s also a battle for the scores of background roles in every film or show that are peripheral to the story — like the person who asks, as Williamson says, “Do you want fries with that?”

 “Why can’t the attorney be in a wheelchair?” she asks.
 “Why can’t the teacher have a prosthetic arm?”
 Schofield, the trans actor, asks the same question.